phylum-dev/documentation/docs/knowledge_base/policy_examples.md

 ## Blocking a job

-Finally, if a policy wants to block a job for a reason that is not related to a specific dependency, the policy can provide errors at the top level.
+If a policy wants to block a job for a reason that is not related to a specific dependency, the policy can use a `job` rule.

 The following policy blocks any job that introduces an NPM dependency.
 Only one error is generated, even if hundreds of dependencies have been added.